“I don’t believe there is anything in the whole earth that you can’t learn in Berlin except the German language.” – Mark Twain’s Notebook

 You really can not beat German food.
 You can find pretzels, sausages, schnitzels, sandwiches, and beer on every corner but there are so many lesser known hearty dishes that can only be found in Germany.

-Traditional German restaurants can be a bit pricey sometimes but are filled with beautifully carved wood and decor, and I always fall for Old World flair.
+Traditional German restaurants can be a bit pricey sometimes but I always fall for Old World flair.